 Though it has changed considerably over the years, the Rule 5 Draft dates back a century and a quarter, making it older than the World Series.
 Along the way, it has produced many big league contributors and a handful of stars, but it remains a relatively minor source of talent.

-Because the Rule 5 Draft is a somewhat complicated affair, here is a look at how it works, as well as how it has evolved.
+Because the Rule 5 Draft is a somewhat complicated affair, here is a look at how it works, as well as how it has evolved, heading into the 2023 edition, scheduled for Dec.
+6 in Nashville, Tenn.

 Rule 5 Draft rules

 Any club with an open spot on its 40-man roster is eligible to make a selection.
-Teams pick in reverse order of record.
-Last year, 15 players were picked in the Major League phase, highlighted by right-hander Brad Keller, a Reds selection who posted a 3.08 ERA over 140 1/3 innings after a trade to the Royals.
-There is also a Triple-A phase.
+Teams pick in reverse order of the previous season's standings.

 A team that makes a selection pays a player's previous team $100,000 and places the player on its 40-man roster, then must keep the player on the 25-man roster or disabled list for the whole season.
-(He must be active for at least 90 days, so teams can't hide him on the DL the whole time.)
+(He must be active for at least 90 days, so teams can't hide him on the injured list the whole time.)
 If the acquiring team removes the player from the big league roster, it must offer him back to the former team for $50,000.
-(The costs increased from $50,000 and $25,000 to $100,000 and $50,000, respectively, in the latest Collective Bargaining Agreement.)

 The early years